apache/spark/docs/sql-programming-guide.md

 For example:
 {% highlight python %}
 # Import SparkSession and data types
-from pyspark.sql import SparkSession from pyspark.sql.types import *
+from pyspark.sql.types import *

-# sc is an existing SparkContext.
+# spark is an existing SparkSession.
-spark = SparkSession(sc)
+sc = spark.sparkContext

 # Load a text file and convert each line to a tuple.
 lines = sc.textFile("examples/src/main/resources/people.txt")